MaxHillebrand/FAQ/seed.md

 ### Introduction

 Great - you have decided to control your bitcoin directly instead of using a custodial service like an exchange.
-This is a very wise move - exchanges fall into only two categories; those which have been hacked and those which will be hacked.
+This is a very wise move - exchanges fall into only two categories; those which have already been hacked and those which will be hacked in #twoweeks.

 By holding your own keys, you (and only you) are able to spend your bitcoin.
 You should take time to read this FAQ in order to understand the common errors & mistakes, and to learn the best practice in seed management.